-- 1) Plagiarism. - 2) Cheating. - 3) Altering records. - 4) Accessing other users email accounts or network storage accounts and/or attempting to read, delete, copy, modify, and interfere with the transferring and receiving of electronic communications. - 5) Violation of the District Acceptable Use Policy for technology. - 6) Assisting another student in any of the above actions.
+- 1. Plagiarism. - 2.
+Cheating, in any form or by any means, including virtually. - 3.
+Altering records. - Accessing other users' email accounts or network storage accounts and/or attempting to read, delete, copy, modify, and interfere with the transferring and receiving of electronic communications. - 5.
+Violation of the District Acceptable Use Policy for Technology. - 6.
+Assisting another student in any of the above actions.